-international regimes.
+The principal reason for classifying regimes is to facilitate the formulation of hypotheses about regime formation and regime consequences.
+Thus, it is easy to envision the development of generalizations applying to subsets of regimes but not to the entire universe of international regimes.
 To strengthen the institutionalist point of view, moreover, we ought to be able to account for variations in the consequences of international regimes by referring to the character of these institutions (endogenous variables) instead of by referring only to the causal factors used to explain variation among regimes in the first place (exogenous variables).
 Among students of domestic politics, the most convincing demonstrations that different institutional arrangements matter involve showing how different types of political institutions lead to different outcomes.
-When Maurice Duverger developed the hypothesis that polities with majority voting lead to two party systems whereas proportional voting generates multi-party systems, for example, he correctly focused on institutional differences to explain divergent outcomes.
+When Maurice Duverger developed the hypothesis that polities with majority voting lead to two-party systems whereas proportional voting generates multi-party systems, for example, he correctly focused on institutional differences to explain divergent outcomes.
 Other conceivable explanations of the number of parties in a given political system, such as the number of social cleavages within a society, might affect both the voting system and the party system.
 But focusing on these cleavages does not help us to understand the consequences of the political institutions.
 If institutions matter - at a minimum by mediating between underlying structures and outcomes in an issue area - we should be able to understand outcomes in that area by highlighting these institutional arrangements.

 All discussions of regime classifications confront a common problem.
 Innumerable regime attributes or properties can be used for classificatory purposes, and we lack good a priori criteria regarding what sorts of classifications will prove useful in future research.
 So far, empirical research on international regimes has not made systematic and explanatory use of regime classifications.
 Therefore, we cannot report replicated findings about typical formation paths or consequences of specific types of regimes.
 We draw the following conclusion from this.
 Systematic and sustained efforts to classify regimes constitute a blank spot in our understanding of international regimes which deserves more research.
-Given this situation, it seems sensible to start by focusing on variations in "core properties" of regimes.
+Given this situation, it seems sensible to start by focusing on variations in 'core properties' of regimes.
 These are attributes that are explicitly mentioned in defining regimes.
-In the following paragraphs, then, we first take up the four regime components (principles, norms, rules, programs, and procedures), and then move on to classifications pointing to variations in types of actors as well as to differences in the issue areas to which the rules apply.
+In the following paragraphs, then, we first take up the principal regime components (principles, norms, rules, programs and procedures), and then move on to classifications pointing to variations in types of actors as well as to differences in the issue areas to which the rules apply.

-Principles and norms.
+Principles and Norms.
 Classifying international regimes on the basis of different types of principles and norms constitutes the most familiar approach to this issue.